What causes neck pain? 26 possible conditions

 - CT scans

 - electromyography, which allows your doctor to check the health of your muscles and the nerves that control your muscles

 - a lumbar puncture, or a spinal tap

 Depending on the results, your doctor may refer you to a specialist.
 Treatment for neck pain may include:

 - muscle relaxants

-Alternative therapies include acupuncture, chiropractic, massage, and transcutaneous electrical nerve stimulation (TENS).
-Make sure you are dealing with a licensed professional when using these methods.
+Make sure you’re seeing a licensed professional when using these methods.

 Click to add a symptom to your list